 Sales Dashboard gives you a birds-eye view of your sales and orders and other trends to study and compare your sales in different time intervals.

-Sales and Traffic report reveals the buy box percentage, conversions, and traffic diverted to your product(s) for specified time frame.
+Sales and Traffic report reveals the buy box percentage, conversions, and traffic diverted to your product(s) for a specified time frame.

 Sales and Traffic Report by ASIN is an extensive version of the Sales and Traffic report and can be viewed at both parent and child levels.